+Grant over there sent me an article yesterday about the Atlantic's new "web brand," The Current, which will crunch articles into 250-to-300-word little thingies.
+If you have ADD, be warned: this post will be longer than that.
+Is my husband's faceless need: Hallelujah.
 China is now the second largest economy in the world and rising rapidly with a star.
 Predictions are that it will be the world’s biggest economy within 10 – 20 years, surpassing even the United States.
 How can you benefit from this amazing growth?
 Good advice, perhaps, but not as simple as it sounds.
 Success in the Long Tail Depends on "True Fans" - Read.
 The always interesting Kevin Kelly published a long post yesterday detailing how any artist -- musical or otherwise -- can make money operating in the long tail.